 - 4. For project contracts to be awarded as subcontracts by the Contractor, the Contractor shall develop a written Acquisition Plan, if applicable.
 The Acquisition Plan shall receive the Contracting Officer's concurrence. - 5.
-Technical performance analyses and corrective action plans shall be reported to DOE for variances to the project baseline objectives resulting from design reviews, component and system tests and simulations. - 6.
+Technical performance analyses and corrective action plans shall be reported to DOE for variances to the project baseline objectives resulting from design reviews, component and system tests and simulations, and to resolve identified root causes resulting in a performance baseline deviation. - 6.
 An Integrated Master Schedule (both resource loaded and with critical path) must be developed and maintained for the project.
 As a minimum, a resource-loaded IMS must contain labor, material and equipment costs to include unit prices and quantities.
 For firm fixed-price contracts, the total contract cost must be included in the integrated master schedule. - 7.
 Project technical, cost and schedule risks must be identified, quantified and mitigated throughout the life of the project.
 A Risk Management Plan (RMP) will be developed to cover processes and procedures that will be implemented to address risk assessment (qualitative and quantitative), risk monitoring, risk reporting and lessons learned.
 The contractor's RMP must receive concurrence from DOE in accordance with contract requirements. - 8.
 The approved integrated contractor technical, cost and schedule baseline shall be maintained using appropriate change control processes (e.g., Change Control Board) as defined in the Project Execution Plan (PEP). - 9.
-A configuration management process must be established that controls changes to the physical configuration of project facilities, structures, systems and components in compliance with ANSI/EIA-649B and DOE-STD-1073-2016.
+A configuration management process must be established that controls changes to the physical configuration of project facilities, structures, systems and components in compliance with ANSI/EIA-649 (current version) and DOE-STD-1073-2016.
 This process must also ensure that the configuration is in agreement with the performance objectives identified in the technical baseline and the approved quality assurance plan. - 10.
 A Value Management/Engineering (VM/VE) process shall be used.
 Annually, contractors shall submit a progress report identifying VE accomplishments to the Program Offices.
-Refer to OMB Circular A-131, 48 CFR 52.248-1, ASTM E1699-10, and 41 USC 1711. - 11.
-A Quality Assurance Program must be developed and implemented for the contract scope of work in accordance with DOE O 414.1D, Attachment 2 (CRD), as applicable, and 10 CFR Part 830, Subpart A. For nuclear-related activities, the applicable national consensus standard shall be ASME NQA-1-2008 (Edition) and NQA-1a-2009 (Addenda). - 12.
-An Integrated Safety Management System must be developed and implemented for the contract scope of work when the contractor is complying with the requirements of
+Refer to OMB Circular A-131, 48 CFR 52.248-1, ASTM E1699-10, and 41 U.S.C.
+1711. - 11.
+A Quality Assurance Program must be developed and implemented for the contract scope of work in accordance with DOE O 414.1 (current version) Attachment 2 (CRD), as applicable, and 10 CFR Part 830, Subpart A. For nuclear-related activities, the applicable

-DOE O 413.3B 11-29-2010 Attachment 1 Page 5 (and Page 6)
+DOE O 413.3B Attachment 1 11-29-2010 Page 5 (and 6)